HEALTH CONSULTANTS LLC

 Minerals are not simply supplements.

-They are participants in countless biological processes that allow the body to function.
+They are participants in thousands of biological processes that allow the body to function.

 A Personal Journey